Prostatic stent: Research

 Permanent stents are often metal coils, which are inserted into the male urethra.
 The braided mesh is designed to expand radially, applying constant gentle pressure to hold open the sections of the urethra that obstruct the flow of urine.
 The open, diamond-shape cell design of the stent allows the stent to eventually become embedded in the urethra, thus minimizing the risk for encrustation and migration.
 Permanent stents are used to relieve urinary obstructions secondary to benign prostatic hyperplasia (BPH), recurrent bulbar urethral stricture (RBUS), or detrusor external sphincter dyssynergia (DESD).
 The main motive for removal of permanent stents is worsening of symptoms even with device fitted.
 Other reasons have been migration, clot retention, hematuria, and urinary retention.
 The only FDA approved permanent stent is the Urolume.
 Usually, permanent stents are used only for men who are unwilling or unable to take medications or who are reluctant or unable to have surgery.
-Most doctors do not consider permanent stents a viable long-term treatment for most men.